-you forget this little politeness many repeaters simply cut off your transmission after 2 or 3 minutes of continuous talking.
-After the repeater "times out," the timer is reset and the repeater is ready for the next transmission.
+polite to keep your transmissions short.
+If you forget this little politeness many repeaters simply cut off your transmission after 2 or 3 minutes of continuous talking.
+If the repeater "times out," it remains off the air until the station on the input frequency stops transmitting.

-A general rule, in fact law - both inter-

-nationally and in areas regulated by the FCC - is that emergency transmissions always have priority.
+A general rule, in fact law - both internationally and in areas regulated by the FCC - is that emergency transmissions always have priority.
 These are defined as relating to life, safety and property damage.
-Many repeaters are voluntarily set up to give mobile stations priority, at least in checking onto the repeater.
+Many repeaters are voluntarily set up to give mobile stations priority, at least in checking into the repeater.
 If there is going to be a problem requiring help, the request will usually come from a mobile station.
-This is particularly true during rush hours; some repeater owners request that fixed stations refrain from using the repeater during these hours.
-Since fixed stations usually have the advantages of fixed antennas and higher power, they can operate simplex more easily.
-This frees the repeater for mobile stations that need it.
+This is particularly true during rush hours; some repeater owners request that fixed stations limit their use of the repeater during these hours.